michaelgadda/trading_sys/README.md

+In the excel file there are multiple sheets, the Range Bound Play 1 (V2)-FLAT sheet contains cleans and refined data for this setup.
+You can feel free to ignore the (V1) of this as it is just the unfiltered and unrefined data for this setup.

 In the excel file you will probably notice that quite a few values are left blank.
 If you sort by the W/L column all values that have UT and L purpesfully don't have data filled out.
 The ones that have W that are not filled out will be filled out soon.
 The UT and L valued columns will eventually have a few columns filled out for further analysis on losses.

 W : Wins L : Losses UT: Untradeable